Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 ## 6. Infrastructure

 Now we look at tools and capabilities and decide what we have, what we need and what we would like.
+Based on research into reference models, the following characteristics are essential to add to a company's data tooling:

+Must-Haves

+* Data Factories, which process and ingest data to operational services.
+* Data APIs, which support OpenAPI specifications and allow systems to communicate and interrogate each other
+* Data Marts; analytical 'shop-fronts' which store processed data for known use cases

+Nice-to-Haves

+* Fast data flows.
+Feeds of information which can be processed in close to real-time.
+* Discovery and Research areas.
+Places for data science to occur, allowing organisational learning.

 ### Architecture